justynjen/Mind-Body--Keto/recipes/_posts/2017-07-20-getting-saucy-with-chef-nicole-really-quick-romesco-the-romance-of-romesco.md

 instagram_url:
 ---

-Everybody loves satay sauce.
-Sweet and nutty with a little kick – (kinda like Chef Nicole herself!) – it’s also very easy to modify to accommodate most common allergies or dietary restrictions.
-In the gluten free, dairy free recipe below, you will find options listed to make your satay sauce keto and/or Paleo.
+Romesco is a smoky, lightly spicy sauce made with roasted red peppers, almonds, and smoked paprika.
+It is as good on a sandwich as it is on freshly prepared meats and seafood, or simply used as a dip for crackers or crudit&eacute;s!

+&nbsp;

-### GETTING SAUCY WITH CHEF NICOLE: SWEET & SPICY SATAY SAUCE
+### GETTING SAUCY WITH CHEF NICOLE: REALLY QUICK ROMESCO

+&nbsp;

 ##### PREP TIME

 5 mins

+&nbsp;

 ##### TOTAL TIME

 5 mins

-Try this sauce for dipping seasoned satay skewers, but also tossed through noodles, zoodles, or even a salad!
-Fantastic with beef, chicken, pork, shrimp, and vegetables.
+&nbsp;

+This sauce-dip-condiment tastes light while bringing smoke and depth to whatever you pair it with.

+&nbsp;

 Author: Nicole Poirier

-Recipe type: Sauce, Condiment, Dip
+Recipe type: Sauce, Dip, Condiment

-Cuisine: Thai, Californian, Paleo, Keto
+Cuisine: Spanish, Californian

 Serves: 1 cup

+&nbsp;

 ### INGREDIENTS

-* ¼ c creamy plain nut or seed butter (peanut, almond, cashew, sunbutter)
+&nbsp;

+* 1 cup roasted red peppers (or yellow and orange if you want to experiment with color!)
+* 1 garlic clove
+* ½ c toasted slivered or shaved almonds
-* ¼ c coconut milk
+* ¼ c tomato sauce (sometimes I cheat with sugar-free prepared marinara!)
-* 2 Tablespoons minced shallot or white part of green onion
+* 2 Tablespoons sherry vinegar
-* 1 Tablespoon brown sugar/coconut sugar/honey/yacon syrup/erythritol/xylitol
-* 1 Tablespoon fresh lime juice
-* 1 Tablespoon soy sauce/gluten free tamari/coconut aminos
-* 1 Tablespoon sambal/sriracha/chili-garlic paste
-* 1 teaspoon minced fresh ginger
+* 2 tsp smoked paprika – if you choose hot, you can skip the next ingredient
+* ¼ tsp hot pepper flakes, ground cayenne or chipotle
+* ½ c olive oil
+* Salt & pepper to taste

+### &nbsp;

 ### INSTRUCTIONS

+&nbsp;

-1. Combine all ingredients in a small bowl and whisk.
-Use immediately or transfer to a small lidded jar.
-Keeps in refrigerator for 1-2 weeks.
+1. Combine everything up to salt & pepper in blender or food processor.
+Season to taste before transferring to small lidded jar.
+Keeps in refrigerator for 1 – 2 weeks.